wastevensv/Notes/notes/avr-rpn.md

 -----

+# Original Writeup
+*Does not reflect the current state of the project.*

 ## Intro

 During the winter break after my first semester of college, I participated in [CSH](http://csh.rit.edu/)'s 24 hour remote hackathon.
 This was a great opportunity to develop a project over the course of 24 hours while working with a great group of people across the country.

 For my project I worked on an AVR based calculator.
 My project was a bit overly ambitious for the 24 hour time period.
 However, I worked out a lot of the initial hardware and some of the basic software.
-I plan to make progress on this project over the remainder of my project.
+I plan to make progress on this project over the remainder of my vacation.

 ## Software